mini-llvm/mini-llvm/README.md

 ## Overview

-**mini-llvm** is a minimal yet powerful implementation of the LLVM core libraries and tools, designed to demonstrate the essential principles of modern compiler design in a clear, concise, and approachable way.
+**mini-llvm** is a minimal implementation of the LLVM core libraries and tools, supporting a strict subset of LLVM IR constructs.
+It aims to demonstrate the essential principles of modern compiler design in a clear, concise, and approachable way.

 ## Highlights